-Net asset value (NAV) of Baltic Horizon Fund (the Fund) unit at end of December 2020 amounted to EUR 1.1395 per unit.
-Compared to the previous month, NAV per unit decreased by -5.73%.
-The NAV was negatively affected by a decrease in the values of investment properties.
-The negative impact on the NAV was partially offset by a positive result from the operating performance of investment properties.
-EPRA NAV, EPRA NRV and EPRA NTA as at the end of December 2020 decreased to EUR 1.2219 per unit, corresponding to a decrease of -5.55% over the last month.
+The net asset value (NAV) of Baltic Horizon Fund (the Fund) unit at end of December 2021 amounted to EUR 1.1082 per unit.
+Compared to the previous month, NAV per unit increased by +5.63%.
+The total net asset value of the Fund rose to EUR 132.6 million over the month.
+The NAV increase was mainly affected by the operating performance and positive year-end revaluation of investment properties.
+The EPRA NRV as of 31 December 2021 was EUR 1.1884 per unit, corresponding to an increase of +5.72% over the last month.

-As of 31 December 2020, the fair value of the Baltic Horizon Fund portfolio decreased to EUR 340.0 million (31 December 2019: 358.9 million).
-In December 2020, the portfolio revaluation resulted in a fair value loss of EUR 9.4 million (-2.69% of portfolio value) primarily due to retail market disruption caused by COVID-19 pandemic.
-The portfolio valuation is based on the valuations conducted by an independent real estate appraiser Newsec Baltics as of 31 December 2020.
-Fair values of investment properties in the portfolio decreased mainly due to downward adjustments to discount rate assumptions and cash flow projections compared to the previous valuations.
-Exit yield assumptions remained similar to 2019 valuation assumptions.
+As of 31 December 2021, the fair value of the Baltic Horizon Fund portfolio increased to EUR 327.4 million (31 December 2020: EUR 340.0 million).
+In December 2021, the portfolio revaluation resulted in a fair value gain of EUR 7.1 million (+2.2% of portfolio value).
+The portfolio valuation is based on the valuations conducted by an independent real estate appraiser Colliers.
+Fair values of investment properties in the portfolio increased primarily due to upward adjustments of future cash flow projections and changes in exit yields for most of the office properties.
+The summary of property valuations will be published on the Fund`s webpage during week 6.
 More information will be provided in the annual report.

-As of 31 December 2020, the total consolidated assets of the Fund stood at EUR 355.6 million (31 December 2019: EUR 371.7 million).
-The Fund has invested an additional EUR 0.5 million into ongoing constructions of Meraki office buildings during December 2020.
+As of 31 December 2021, the total consolidated assets of the Fund were EUR 346.4 million (31 December 2020: EUR 355.6 million).
+The Fund has invested an additional EUR 1.2 million into ongoing constructions of the Meraki office building and Europa SC reconstruction during December 2021.

 The Fund is a registered contractual public closed-end real estate fund that is managed by Alternative Investment Fund Manager license holder Northern Horizon Capital AS.
 Both the Fund and the Management Company are supervised by the Estonian Financial Supervision Authority.